 - Know how to read, write and present business-relevant material

 - Use software and other tools to solve practical problems systematically

-- Understand how to work well with others
+- Use methods that help one to work well with others

-- Acquire tools to manage yourself so that you are more efficient and productive
+- Acquire tools to manage oneself to be more efficient and productive

 - Learn how to learn quickly and effectively

 Course level outcomes are specified on course syllabi, which are provided as part of course enrollment.